japer-technology/github-intelligence-emergency/README.md

 #### Searches for intelligence folders and provides last line of defense workflow modification and deletion for total agent control.

+1. Delete the

-Delete the appropriate file to activate the emergency measure.
+2. Delete the appropriate file to activate the emergency measure.